MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2105-array-fields-should-not-be-read-only.md

 ## Cause
  A public or protected field that holds an array is declared read-only.

-## Rule Description
+## Rule description
  When you apply the `readonly` (`ReadOnly` in [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)]) modifier to a field that contains an array, the field cannot be changed to refer to a different array.
 However, the elements of the array that are stored in a read-only field can be changed.
 Code that makes decisions or performs operations that are based on the elements of a read-only array that can be publicly accessed might contain an exploitable security vulnerability.

  Note that having a public field also violates the design rule [CA1051: Do not declare visible instance fields](../code-quality/ca1051-do-not-declare-visible-instance-fields.md).

-## How to Fix Violations
+## How to fix violations
  To fix the security vulnerability that is identified by this rule, do not rely on the contents of a read-only array that can be publicly accessed.
 It is strongly recommended that you use one of the following procedures:

 - Replace the array with a strongly typed collection that cannot be changed.
 For more information, see <xref:System.Collections.ReadOnlyCollectionBase?displayProperty=fullName>.

 - Replace the public field with a method that returns a clone of a private array.
 Because your code does not rely on the clone, there is no danger if the elements are modified.

  If you chose the second approach, do not replace the field with a property; properties that return arrays adversely affect performance.
 For more information, see [CA1819: Properties should not return arrays](../code-quality/ca1819-properties-should-not-return-arrays.md).

-## When to Suppress Warnings
+## When to suppress warnings
  Exclusion of a warning from this rule is strongly discouraged.
 Almost no scenarios occur where the contents of a read-only field are unimportant.
 If this is the case with your scenario, remove the `readonly` modifier instead of excluding the message.

 ## Example